 I could go on.
 And I did back in 2013 when I published the book, Memory Drawing: Perceptual Training and Recall.
 Because every time you look from your subject to your drawing you rely on your visual memory.
 It only makes sense to train it.

-If you’re at all interested in what Cox called the right sort of education, head on over to the Memory Drawing site and sign-up for the free mini-course: 3 Days of Memory Drawing.
+If you’re at all interested in what Cox called the right sort of education, head on over to the Memory Drawing site to see what that’s all about.

-There’s also a one-of-a-kind online course dedicated to guiding you through the entire process of memory drawing.
+There’s also a one-of-a-kind course book dedicated to guiding you through the entire process of memory drawing.

 1The Hon.
 John Collier, A Manual of Painting, 1887, page 59.